 The Groups lease assets are offices.
 Leases to explore for or use minerals, oil, natural gas and similar non-regenerative resources are outside the scope of IFRS 16 and therefore the leases that the Group have for the various sites are outside the scope given these leases are wholly for the purposes of exploration and extraction from the leased land only.
 Key movements relating to the lease balances are presented below.

-As at 3 As at 30 September
+As at 30 September

+2023 2022

-2022 £'000 2021 £'000
+£'000 £'000

 Leased assets

-Balance 11 35
+Balance 81 11

-New leases in the year - discounted 97 -
+New leases in the year - discounted - 97

-Depreciation charged (27) (24)
+Depreciation charged (55) (27)

-Total 81 11
+Total 26 81

 The maturity of the lease liability are as follows: